Hardware-Assisted Parameterized Circuit Execution: Validation, Benchmarking, and Characterization

 \subsection{Randomized Compiling}

+Randomized compiling (RC) is a technique that enhances the performance and stability of quantum algorithms by converting coherent and non-Markovian errors into stochastic errors.
+It achieves this by randomizing the gates in a circuit using virtual twirling groups while preserving the overall ideal unitary of the circuit~\cite{wallman2016noise}.

-To benchmark the runtime improvements of PCE for classes of equivalent circuits, we profile the total execution time of random circuits at varying depths (from 1 -- 100, defined by the number of two-qubit gate cycles) and widths (2 -- 8 qubits) measured with randomized compiling (RC), shown in \fig\ref{fig:time}.
-We measure each circuit under RC with $N=20$ randomization (50 shots/randomization) and $N=1000$ randomization (1 shot/randomization).
-The latter case is called the \emph{fully randomly compiled} (FRC) limit \cite{fruitwala2024hardware}, since each randomization is measured a single time.
-We generate RC circuits using \texttt{True-Q} \cite{trueq} for both the software and parameterized protocols.
+To benchmark the runtime improvements of PCE for classes of equivalent circuits, we profile the execution time of random circuits at varying depths and widths, measured with RC, as shown in Figure~\ref{fig:time}.
+The circuit depths range from 1 to 100, defined by the number of two-qubit gate cycles, and the widths range from 2 to 8 qubits.
+These variations in depth and width allow us to assess the performance of PCE across a range of circuit complexities.
+We measure each circuit under two RC scenarios: one with $N=20$ randomizations (referred to as RC20) with $50$ shots per randomization and another with $N=1000$ randomizations (referred to as \emph{fully randomly compiled (FRC)} limit~\cite{fruitwala2024hardware}, with 1 shot per randomization.
+We generate RC circuits using \texttt{True-Q}~\cite{trueq} for both the standard software and the PCE implementations.
 The software implementation follows the existing \texttt{QubiC} software infrastructure to generate sequences and upload them to the control hardware for each randomization.
-The PCE implementation follows the RIP and Stitch protocols.
-The experiment details for the different RC cases are listed in Appendices~\ref{subsec:paramrc20} and~\ref{subsec:paramfrc}.
+The PCE implementation utilizes the \emph{RIP} and \emph{Stitch} design to optimize circuit execution.
+The detailed experimental parameters for the both the RC cases are listed in Appendices~\ref{subsec:paramrc20} and~\ref{subsec:paramfrc}, respectively.